YARN BASES

 All of these bases make me incredibly proud- all of my wool is mulesing free and I only partnered with mills who were upfront about their working standards- paying employees living wages, clean working environments, care for the wellbeing of anyone who's touched this wool, from the sheep all the way to my studio.
 Ethical production is at the core of my brand, and is reflective of my personal values.
 Please read more in my ethics page, linked below.

 And, if you wondered about wear...I knit swatches for all potential bases in 2023, and left them in purses, bras (lol...for itch!!!), really wore them out.
 I selected the best of that bunch, which you'll read about below.
-And, as someone who's sensitive, any base of mine containing mohair is "superkid"...the softest of any mohair- most mohair is simply "mohair" or "kid mohair".
+And, as someone who's sensitive, I carry "superkid" mohair, which can be difficult to find from dyers as it is the softest classification of mohair on the market...the softest of any mohair- most mohair is simply "mohair" or "kid mohair".
+My most popular bases are Signature Soft and Cashmere in both Sock and DK weights.
 I truly believe my bases are a cut above the rest, and I'm sure you'll find them quite pleasant as well.

 Ethics and giving back